ArtlessAvian/ArtlessAvian.github.io/_notable_proj_collection/libgdx/08-school-blackjack.md

 status : Completed
 ---

 Not everything needs seperate model, view, and controller.
-The view portion, was pretty glorious though.
+The view portion was pretty glorious though.